pytorch/torchchat/README.md

 ./install_requirements.sh

 # ensure everything installed correctly
-python torchchat.py --help
+python3 torchchat.py --help

 ```

 ### Generating Text

 ```
-python torchchat.py generate stories15M
+python3 torchchat.py generate stories15M
 ```
 That’s all there is to it!
 Read on to learn how to use the full power of torchchat.

 ## Customization
-For the full details on all commands and parameters run `python torchchat.py --help`
+For the full details on all commands and parameters run `python3 torchchat.py --help`

 ### Download
 For supported models, torchchat can download model weights.
 Most models use HuggingFace as the distribution channel, so you will need to create a HuggingFace